buttonsrtoys/mvvm_plus/README.md

 For an *slightly* higher level introduction to MVVM+, see my article [Flutter State Management with MVVM+](https://medium.com/@buttonsrtoys/flutter-state-management-with-mvvm-1b55e6911975)
 .
 Please note that most of this ReadMe page overlaps with this article.

+To learn more about the `bilocator` package that MVVM+ uses for its locator, see the [bilocator documentation](https://pub.dev/packages/bilocator#registering-models).

 # Example